raul-izquierdo/english/sources/@Repasar/Things to Repeat.md

     ?
 Detuvieron al atracador del banco cuando estaba atracando el banco : `The bank robber was arrested while he was robbing the bank` - `The bank robber was arrested while robbing the bank`
     ?
 Fui atracado en la calle cuando el atracador cometió un atraco : `I was **mugged** in the street when the **mugger** committed a **mugging**`

-## Food

-translate:
-    ?
-En mi cumpleaños, salimos a comer a un restaurante : `On my birthday, we went out for lunch at a restaurant`

 ## Wishes Hopes and Expectations